 A better comment: Congratulations on your new baby!

 6. Oh, you’re having another?

 This statement is not helpful because it seems to imply judgment.
 It’s not wrong to say, “I didn’t realize you were pregnant!”
-But saying it in the above manner gives the impression you don’t think that person should have another child and that just isn’t a helpful thing for a pregnant person to hear.
+But saying it in the above manner gives the impression that you don’t think that person should have another child, which isn’t helpful for a pregnant person to hear.
 Nor is it your business.

 A better comment: “Congrats!
 I didn’t realize you were having another baby!”

-7. You’re getting induced? or You’re using a midwife?
+7. You’re getting induced?
+Are you using a midwife?
 Are you sure that’s a good decision?

-Again, it is okay for every woman to have her preference as to how she wants to go about her own pregnancy.
-And it is important that she is informed in the decisions she makes.
-However, unless she is asking you about your opinion, it is really her decision to make.
+Again, it is okay for every woman to have her preference for how she wants to go about her pregnancy.
+And she must be informed of the decisions she makes.
+However, it is her decision unless she asks you for your opinion.
 There is nothing wrong with asking a woman how she has come to make her personal birth choice, but imposing your thoughts is likely not appropriate.

 8. Oh, you’re having a C-section.
 I hope you don’t have an experience like mine.

 It is never a good time to share your negative birth stories with a pregnant mother.
-Even though learning is useful, it can add panic and fear to a situation that the pregnant mom has no choice but to face.
-Tips on how to handle delivery well or things that worked well for you are helpful.
+Even though learning is useful, it can add panic and fear that the expectant mom has no choice but to face.
+Tips on handling delivery well or things that worked well for you are helpful.
 You can even share things like, “I have learned that it is important to advocate for yourself if you need something.”
-But keep your scary experiences to yourself (unless they are specifically asking you) or share with someone who is not nearing delivery.
-You want to ease a pregnant person’s worries not add to them.
+But keep your scary experiences to yourself (unless they specifically ask you), or share with someone not nearing delivery.
+You want to ease pregnant women’s worries, not add to them.